Stavroskiig/check-website-server-status/README.md

 # check-website-server-status
-Script to monitor website uptime.
+Script to monitor website status and response time.